eblocker/eblocker/README.md

     # only if your network interface is not eth0:
     network.interface.name=ethXYZ

-    # only necessary on macOS:
+    # only necessary on macOS and Linux:
     system.path.cpu.info=/home/user/src/eblocker/eblocker-icapserver/src/test/resources/test-data/cpuinfo.txt

 Create the following shell script and make it executable: